survivejs/webpack-book/manuscript/styling/01_loading.md

 });
 ```

 Above means that files ending with `.css` should invoke the given loaders.
 Loaders return the new source files with transformations applied on them.
-They can be chained together like a pipe in Unix, and are evaluated from right to left (`styleLoader(cssLoader(input))`).
+They can be chained together like a pipe in Unix, and are evaluated from right to left:

+> `styleLoader(cssLoader(input))`

 You also need to connect the fragment to the primary configuration: